mguthriem/SNAPUserDocs/diffCalib/overview.md

 The inputs to `Diffraction Calibration` are:

 1. A set of neutron powder diffraction data from a known calibrant material, measured in a given instrument state.
+This is specified via its run number
 2. Crystallographic information on the calibrant material (see below)
 3. A pixel grouping scheme (e.g. `Column` or any arbitrary scheme) that is used during calibration (as described below), but does not impose any constraint on any subsequent choice of grouping used during reduction.
 4. A set of parameters governing the calibration workflow.
 Some of these are fixed and some are variable.
 The ultimate goal is to fix everything possible to fully automate the calibration process